Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Discussion of results and conclusions

-Given the surface matter density of a regular spiral galaxy as $\sigma (r) = \sigma_0\, e^{-r/r_0}$ with $r_0$ being a characteristic length specific to the galaxy, it is not hard to determine the values of $R$ and $C_{\mu\nu\rho\sigma} C^{\mu\nu\rho\sigma}$ by using the above relations (\ref{R-C2}).
-As explained in \cite{Mann}, in the maximum disk prescription the rotation velocity data is well explained up to the border of the central bulge by the Newtonian theory and the border of the central bulge is normalized to be at $r = 2.2\, r_0$.
-Therefore if our proposal to make sense, the Weyl term, $\tilde{\alpha}\, C_{\mu\nu\rho\sigma} C^{\mu\nu\rho\sigma}$, should dominate over the Einstein--Hilbert term, $R$, starting at $r = 2.2\, r_0$.
-Since $R$ is proportional to the mass density $\rho$ when pressure $p$ vanishes, it decreases exponentially starting from a central value at the center of the galaxy.
-In contrast, the Weyl term is proportional to the mass enclosed inside the radius $r$ away from the center.
-Thus it is an increasing function of $r$ up to the edge of the galaxy.
-We interpret this to be a scale dependent turning on/off of two parts of the Einstein--Weyl theory.
+Under the assumption of exponential spheroid bulge plus exponential disk model for a regular spiral galaxy it is not hard to determine the values of $R$ and $C_{\mu\nu\rho\sigma} C^{\mu\nu\rho\sigma}$ by using the above relations (\ref{R-C2}).
+As explained in \cite{Mann}, in the maximum disk prescription the rotation velocity data is well explained up to the border of the central bulge by the Newtonian theory.
+Therefore for our proposal to make sense, the Weyl term, $\tilde{\alpha}\, C_{\mu\nu\rho\sigma} C^{\mu\nu\rho\sigma}$, should dominate over the Einstein--Hilbert term, $R$ in the outer region of galaxy.
+This is shown to be true for a typical galaxy in appendix (\ref{A}).
+We interpret this to be a system dependent turning on/off of two parts of the Einstein--Weyl theory.
+Here we emphasize that the full solution of Einstein--Weyl theory is not needed.
+In different regimes different terms are dominant, thus in different regimes only solutions to dominant terms are relevant.
+When matter density is high one should use Einstein-Hilbert term and this theory decides its range of applicability through relations (\ref{R-C2}).
+At low matter densities Weyl term dominates and then all the geodesics are determined according to a solution of Weyl gravity.
+This is the essence of the approach followed here.
+In that respect it is similar to the approach taken in \cite{Maeder2017b}.

 It is pretty clear that the relative value of Einstein--Hilbert and Weyl terms depends also on the value of $\tilde{\alpha}$.
 This coefficient and the Weyl term it multiplies has different meanings depending on the context the theory is utilized.
-In the ultraviolet, the Weyl term is needed as a counterterm to make theory of general relativity renormalizable \cite{Stelle1,Fradkin,Holdom}.
-Then $\tilde{\alpha}$ is a dimensional coupling that depends on scale \cite{Holdom,Hooft} according to a $\beta-$function which turns out to be negative.
-In the infrared, however, the same Weyl term could be considered as a high--derivative correction to general relativity, very similar in concept as the chiral Lagrangian of QCD \cite{Holdom}, but now the coefficient of Weyl term has different meaning than ultraviolet.
-Astrophysical scales are obviously in the infrared and cosmological scales are in the far infrared.
-In such scales, we again interpret $\tilde{\alpha}$ as scale dependent coefficient which could have different values depending on the characteristics of the system at that scale.
+In the ultraviolet, the Weyl term is needed as a counterterm to make the theory of general relativity renormalizable \cite{Stelle1,Fradkin,Holdom}.
+Then $\tilde{\alpha}$ is a dimensionful coupling that depends on scale \cite{Holdom,Hooft} according to a $\beta-$function which turns out to be negative.
+Possible ultraviolet effects of the Weyl term is confined inside the central black hole of the galaxy and it is not relevant to the dynamics of the stars near the center of the galaxy.